akselw/elm-workshop/book/Task-2.md

     Which means that our request actually succeeded!
 Congratulations!

+8. Lastly, we will set the correct value in `newCommentState`, depending on what the request resulted in.
+If you received an `Err`,
+you can set the `newCommentState` field to `ErrorSavingComment`, and if the `Result` is `Ok`, you can set the field back to `WritingComment`.

 ## Task 2.4: Cleaning up the code for our request

 Lastly in this task, we will clean up the code a bit.